The Key to Having the PERFECT Wedding for you

 Have you ever attended a wedding that felt like it was just checking the boxes?
 That the events throughout the day happened because it was what was expected, not what the Bride and Groom wanted to do?
 I have, and I can promise you that if that's how you are feeling about your wedding preparation you need to stop RIGHT NOW.
 This day is supposed to be everything YOU and your fiancé want it to be, not someone else's idea of the perfect day, so you should only include the things (and people) that are important to you.

-One of my favorite authors on creating Meaningful Gatherings, Priya Parker, has shared some important tips on how to create an event, like your wedding day, more meaningful for you and your guests, in her book, The Art of Gathering.
-Today I'd like to share 4 tips she suggests to help you determine the purpose of YOUR wedding:
+One of my favorite authors on creating Meaningful Gatherings, Priya Parker, has shared some important tips on how to create an event, like your wedding day more meaningful for you, and your guests, in her book, The Art of Gathering.
+Today I'd like to share 4 tips from that very book that will help you determine the purpose of YOUR wedding:

 Tip # 1: Zoom Out A wedding in and of itself has one purpose: to join two people in matrimony.
-If that is the sole reason you are inviting people to come celebrate with you on your wedding day it will not give you much guidance on how to actually design your wedding and reception experience.
+If that is the sole reason you are inviting people to come to be with you on your wedding day then every decision you make will be a difficult one because you don't have a clear vision of what your wedding and reception experience should be.

-If instead, you decide that your purpose of the wedding and reception is to honor the sacrifices and commitment of your parents, teachers and mentors who helped you get to this point in your life than the guests, activities and atmosphere of your wedding day will have a specific direction.
+If instead, (for example) you decide that the purpose of the wedding and reception is to honor the sacrifices and commitment of your parents, teachers and mentors than the guests, activities and atmosphere of your wedding day will have a specific direction.

 Tip # 2: Drill , baby, drill

 Take the reasons you think you are planning a wedding for and keep drilling below them.
 Ask why you're doing it.
 Every time you get to another, deeper reason, ask why again.
-Keep asking why until you git a belief or a value.
+Keep asking why until you get to a belief or a value.
 Here's an example:

 Why are you hosting a wedding reception?